Rashida Yoosuf: Career

 Yoosuf first served as the Minister of Youth Women’s Affairs and Sports from 11 November 1993 to 6 November 1996, before the ministry underwent changes and was thus renamed to the Ministry of Women’s Affairs and Social Welfare, where she was the minister from 6 November 1996 to 11 November 1998, the ministry again was renamed to the Ministry of Women’s and Social Security, where she was the minister from 11 November 1998 to 9 October 2002.

 During her time as Minister, she attempted to open up discussion in the Maldives on the subject of domestic violence, but was unsuccessful.
 She also brought up to the Committee on Rights of the Child on how Maldives' resources on welfare and resources to the development of children were stretched.

 In 2002, she was appointed High Commissioner of the Maldives to Sri Lanka, becoming the first woman to reach such a high rank in the Maldivian diplomatic corps.
 She was the High Commissioner for 2 years.

 Yoosuf was reappointed to the Cabinet in 2008 by Maumoon Abdul Gayoom, which caused controversy which some described as nepotism.
 In 2008, she received an award from the Maldivian government for her work in the field of women's issues over the previous quarter-century.

 In 2010, Yoosuf and Aneesa Ahmed founded "Hope for Women", a non-governmental organization that aims to eliminate violence against women.

-In 2011, she became Dhivehi Dhaulathuge Minister, holding that position until 2013.

 She was a member of the Progressive Party of Maldives.